fzliu/fzliu.github.io/_posts/2022-04-30-deep-dive-into-embeddings.md

 The blue boxes corresponding to the `Encoder` and `Decoder` are both feed-forward neural networks, while the `State` is the desired embedding.
 There's nothing paricularly special about either of these networks - many image autoencoders will use a standard ResNet50 or ViT for the encoder network and a similarly large network for the decoder.

 Since autoencoders are trained to map the input to a latent state and then back to the original data, unsupervised or self-supervised embeddings are taken directly from the output layer of an encoder as opposed to an intermediate layer for models trained with full supervision.
-As such, autoencoder embeddings are only meant to be used to for _reconstruction_.
+As such, autoencoder embeddings are only meant to be used to for _reconstruction_[^2].
 In other words, they can be used to represent the input data but are generally not powerful enough to represent semantics, such as what differentiates a photo of a cat from an photo of a dog.

 In recent years, numerous improvements to self-supervision beyond the traditional autoencoder have come about[^3].
-For NLP, pre-training models with _context_, i.e. where a word or character appears relative to others in the same sentence or phrase, is commonplace and is now considered the de-facto technique for training state-of-the-art text embedding models[^4].
-Self-supervised computer vision embedding models are also roaring to life; contrastive training techniques[^5] that rely on data augmentation have shown great representational power
+For NLP, pre-training models with _context_, i.e. where a word or character appears relative to others in the same sentence or phrase, is commonplace and is now considered the de-facto technique for training state-of-the-art text embedding models[^3].
+Self-supervised computer vision embedding models are also roaring to life; contrastive training techniques that rely on data augmentation have shown great results when applied to general computer vision tasks.
+[SimCLR](https://arxiv.org/abs/2002.05709){:target="\_blank"} and [data2vec](https://arxiv.org/abs/2202.03555){:target="\_blank"} are two examples of neural networks that make use of masking and/or other augmentations for self-supervised training.

 #### Embeddings as an input to other models

 Embedding models are highly unique; not only are they valuable for generic application development, but their outputs are often used in other machine learning models.
+[Vision transformers](https://arxiv.org/abs/2010.11929){:target="\_blank"} are an excellent example of this.
+Their popularity has exploded in the past two years, aided by strong performance and a large receptive field unavailable to traditional convolutional neural networks.
+The core premise of vision transformers is to divide an image into square patches, generate embeddings for each patch, and use the embeddings as inputs into a standard transformer.
+This, surprisingly, works very well for image recognition.

-A great example of this is OpenAI's [CLIP](https://github.com/openai/CLIP){:target="\_blank"}, a large neural network model that is trained to match images with natural langugage.
+Another great example of this is OpenAI's [CLIP](https://github.com/openai/CLIP){:target="\_blank"}, a large neural network model that is trained to match images with natural langugage.
 CLIP is trained on what amounts to essentially infinite data from the internet, e.g. Flickr photos and the corresponding photo title.

 <div align="center">
   <img align="center" src="https://github.com/openai/CLIP/raw/main/CLIP.png">
 </div>
 <p style="text-align:center"><sub>Encoders and their corresponding embeddings are used to great effect in OpenAI's CLIP model.
 Image by <a href="https://github.com/openai" target="_blank">OpenAI</a>, <a href="https://creativecommons.org/licenses/by-sa/4.0/" target="_blank">CC BY-SA 4.0</a>.</sub></p>

+The methodology behind CLIP is actually fairly straightforward.
+First, CLIP maps images and text into a latent state (i.e. an embedding); these latent states are then trained to map to the _same space_, i.e. a text embedding and image embedding should be very close to each other if the text is able to accurately describe the image.
+The devil is in the details, when it comes to ML, and CLIP is actually fairly difficult to implement in practice without a sizeable dataset and some hyperparameter tuning.

 CLIP is used as a core component in DALLE (and DALLE-2), a text-to-image generation engine from OpenAI.
 There's been a lot of buzz around DALLE-2 recently, but none of that would be possible without CLIP's representational power.
 While CLIP and DALLE's results have been impressive, image embeddings still have significant room for growth.
 Certain higher-level semantics, such as object count and mathematical operations are still difficult to represent in an eimage embedding.
 Work is being done to improve on this, but